logo

 ONE

-of the following options is the correct
+following is the correct answer?

 100%